mongoose-os-libs/imu/README.md

 `mgos_imu` object, reads can be performed, mostly by performing `mgos_imu_*_get()` calls.

-All implementation offer the calls described below in the `IMU API`.
+All implementations offer the calls described below in the `IMU API`.
 Some implementations offer chip-specific addendums, mostly setting sensitivity and range options.